 Why the Montana Sapphire can be consider an ethical choice?
 Knowing the gem’s exact origin allows us to trace all the actors involved in its production, from its mining to its import.
 And transparency is one of the most important criteria for MYEL when sourcing its raw material.
 The sapphire industry in Montana is comprised of small family businesses that promote fair working conditions and uphold transparent practices.
 For example, the field recognizes and accepts that most Montana Sapphires are heated to improve their colour or their purity.

-« During our visit to the new Rock Creek mine, we got the impression that the owner takes his social responsibilities to protect the land and the environment seriously.
-After mining the land is covered with the fine material accumulated at the bottom of the pond and seeded with local plants and grass.
+When visiting one of Rock Creek mine, a GIA* team (Gemology Institute of America) noticed that the owner takes his social responsibilities to protect the land and the environment seriously.
+After mining, the land is covered with the fine material accumulated at the bottom of the pond and seeded with local plants and grass.
 Sprinklers work for several hours a day to soak the newly restored land.
-Dr. Barron told us that after a few weeks grass will start growing on the restored land and elk will enjoy the grass when winter comes.
-The plant’s waste is sold to the county for road paving. »
+After a few weeks grass will start growing on the restored land and elk will enjoy the grass when winter comes.
+The plant’s waste is sold to the county for road paving.